RajidiSahithi/Session_9/README.md

 # ANALYSIS:
 * Usage of albumenations is understood.
 * This model took more time/epoch compared to previous models.
-* Deptwise Convoltions, Dilation is used with maxpooling and striding.
+* Deptwise Convoltions, Dilation is used with max-pooling and striding.
 * This model can be trained further.
-* Acheived No of parametrs < 200K
+* Achieved No of parameters < 200K
 * Accuracy > 85%
 * RF > 44